pulp-platform/pulp-sdk/README.md

 To download the dependencies, the access to the package server (Artifactory) must be configured.
 This is reserved for internal usage, more information can be retrieved on this project: https://iis-git.ee.ethz.ch/pulp-sw/pulp-sdk-internal

+The build process will try to download packages suitable for the detected Linux distribution.
+In case this is not suitable, you can force the distribution to be used by defining this environment variable:

+    $ export PULP_ARTIFACTORY_DISTRIB=<distrib>

+This can currently be Centos_7 or Ubuntu_16.

 ### SDK sources